bawrr/rtlamr-checkerboard-scan/README.md

 ### Analyzing the Logs

 1. **Process the log files:**
-   - In WSL, navigate to the directory containing `meter_analysis.py`.
+   - In WSL, navigate to the directory containing both `meter_analysis.py` and the log files from `meter_scan.py`.
    - Run the script:
      ```sh
      python3 meter_analysis.py